-Lee Bowden, Chief Commercial Officer at fastPAYE, said:
+Lee Bowden, Chief Commercial Officer at fastP.A.Y.E, said:

-Via our fastPAYE app we are allowing employers to give employees access to their money when they need it in a way that is controlled and transparent.
+“Via our fastP.A.Y.E app we are allowing employers to give employees access to their money when they need it in a way that is controlled and transparent.

-Through our sister business ShopWorks, we know the pressures facing employers and employees alike. fastPAYE has been designed to address the vast numbers of workers who live payday-to-payday, as well as their employers who battle employee retention and expectation on a daily basis.
+“Through our sister business ShopWorks, we know the pressures facing employers and employees alike. fastP.A.Y.E has been designed to address the vast numbers of workers who live payday-to-payday, as well as their employers who battle employee retention and expectation on a daily basis.

-With a strong and growing core business, we are delighted that Sir Terry Leahy and Bill Currie have recognised the impact this technology can have for both employers and employees.
+“With a strong and growing core business, we are delighted that Sir Terrance Leahy and William Currie have recognised the impact this technology can have for both employers and employees.

-This funding will be enough to make a major impact in the growing wage on demand marketplace, as well as increasing product development for our existing workforce management business.
+“This funding will be enough to make a major impact in the growing wage on demand marketplace, as well as increasing product development for our existing workforce management business.”